Decay of correlations and thermodynamic limit for the circular Riesz gas: Decay of correlations for the HS Riesz gas

 \subsection{Bootstrap on the decay exponent}

-In this subsection we introduce a simple procedure to improve the decay estimate of Lemma \ref{lemma:illustrative}.
+This subsection introduces an iterative argument to improve the decay estimate of Lemma \ref{lemma:illustrative}.
 The method consists in studying the projection of Equation (\ref{eq:illus}) in a small window.
 By controlling the field outside the window with the a priori decay estimate, one obtains through the distortion argument of Lemma \ref{lemma:illustrative} a better decay estimate on the solution.
-After a finite number of iterations one gets the following result: \begin{proposition} Let $s\in (1,+\infty).$ Let $\mu$ satisfying Assumptions \ref{assumptions:mu}.
-Let $\chi_n\in H^{-1}(\mu), i_0\in \{1,\ldots,n\}$ and $\psi\in L^2(\{1,\ldots,n\},H^1(\mu))$ be the solution of
+After a finite number of iterations one gets the following optimal result: \begin{proposition} Let $s\in (1,+\infty).$ Let $\nu$ and $\sM$ satisfying Assumptions \ref{assumptions:mu} and \ref{assumptions:sM1}.
+Let $\chi_n\in H^{1}(\nu), i_0\in \{1,\ldots,n\}$ and $\psi\in L^2(I,H^1(\nu))$ be the solution of